craffael/lehrfempp/doc/doxygen/pages/quick_reference_mesh.md

 ## Mesh Data Sets {#mesh_data_sets}

 Mesh data sets are used to store data with entities of the mesh.
-A common use cases are:
+A fe common use cases are:

 - Flags that mark boundary entities.
 - Material parameters for mesh elements (codim=0)